RV Check list & RV Technical Information

 When you are camping and your RV is connected to a sewer/septic intake, leave the drain valves closed until the tank is full and ready to dump.
 Dumping a full tank provides a sufficient quantity of water to flush solids from the tank.
 Remember you need plenty of liquids to carry "flush" the solids out of your tank.

 Notice that I said it was best to dump a full tank, however, that is not possible most of the time.
-We dump EVERY time before leaving a campground with a dump and that works for us because we use plenty of water and the one ply TP.
-The stuff that comes out of my black tank isn't solids.
+We dump EVERY time before leaving a campground with a dump and that works for us because we use plenty of water and the one ply TOILET PAPER The stuff that comes out of my black tank isn't solids.
 It is a thin slurry if anything.

 NEVER LEAVE DRAIN VALVES OPEN